 I live in a little house that is practically on campus, walk to Manchester Hall and back each day, and do a lot of my thinking in the woods.
 When I am not doing philosophy, I like to hike, spend time with my two cats, watch British period dramas, and play euchre with my grad students.
 I like to do all of these things while talking philosophy too (except maybe the British period dramas...).

 I love living and working at the University of Connecticut, but I also enjoy traveling and attending philosophy conferences.
-I will be on research leave in the spring of 2013, and will spend that semester as a visiting scholar first at the University of Melbourne and then at the University of St. Andrews in Scotland.
+I was on research leave in the spring of 2013, and spent that semester as a visiting scholar first at the University of Melbourne and then at the University of St. Andrews in Scotland.
 There are a few conferences (stateside) that I especially love and make a point of attending frequently, if not each year.
-Among them are: The Rocky Mountain Ethics Congress; The Madison Metaethics Workshop; and the Central States Philosophy Association Meeting.
+Among them are: The Rocky Mountain Ethics Congress; and the Madison Metaethics Workshop.

 I am a moral and political philosopher.
 My two main research programs are both related to the ethics of markets.

 Rights and Rights-Transfers: I am curious about the form, function, and foundation of rights.
 I am also interested in the transfer of rights (or the abdication and generation of two different rights via a promise, for instance, or a contract).
 I have also developed a theory regarding the specification of rights.
-I am slowly working on a paper that pulls together a couple of chapters from my dissertation, entitled "On the Enslaving Transfer of Bodily Rights."
-It's not ready to share yet.
-However, you can link to selected papers related to this research program here: "Normalizing Prostitution vs. Normalizing the Alienation of Sexual Rights" Ethics; "The Moral Specification of Rights: A Restricted Account" forthcoming in Law and Philosophy.
+You can link to selected papers related to this research program here: "Normalizing Prostitution vs. Normalizing the Alienation of Sexual Rights" Ethics; "The Moral Specification of Rights: A Restricted Account" forthcoming in Law and Philosophy.
+My most recent set of projects are on the topic of promissory obligation and the relationship between promises and moral rights.

 Exploitation: When two people agree to a mutually beneficial transaction, and no one else is hurt in the process, what could possibly be morally wrong?
 I am working on developing a theory of the wrongfulness of exploitation.
-I also happen to think that certain controversial markets are less exploitative than donation schemes for the same goods and services (e.g. bodily organs, surrogacy, and care of dependents).
-You can link to selected papers related to this research program here: "The Normative Source of Exploitation;" and "Noxious Markets vs. Noxious Gift-Relationships," forthcoming in Social Theory and Practice.
+Some recent work is as follows: "Noxious Markets vs. Noxious Gift-Relationships," Social Theory and Practice; "Exploitation and the Vulnerability Clause" forthcoming in Ethical Theory and Moral Practice; "The Exploitation Solution to the Non-Identity Problem" forthcoming in Philosophical Studies.

 I have also written on a few topics unrelated to these research programs.
 I care a lot about evaluative concepts (e.g. evil and suberogation).
 I also care a lot about non-human animals (please enjoy the pictures of my cat throughout this website).
 I also care a lot about sex (like most people).
-Here are some paper titles on these topics: "Denying the Suberogatory" Philosophia; "Evil, Wrongdoing, and Concept Distinctness"; "Contractarianism and Species Membership: What principles of justice would rational, animal contractors choose from behind the Veil of Ignorance?"; "The Ethics of Polyamorous Marriage" in The Ethics of the Family, and "On the Costly Compromises of Non-Clinical Research Relationships" The American Journal of Bioethics.
+Here are some paper titles on these topics: "Denying the Suberogatory" Philosophia; "Evil, Wrongdoing, and Concept Distinctness" co-authored with Fred Harrington; "The Ethics of Polyamorous Marriage" in The Ethics of the Family, and "On the Costly Compromises of Non-Clinical Research Relationships" The American Journal of Bioethics.

 Here is a link to my full CV.